Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 - A Nitrokey Pro 2 (or Storage 2)
 - Client's private key `client.key` loaded on the Nitrokey
+- Client's certificate `client.crt` loaded on the Nitrokey
 - The Certificate Authority file, i.e. `CA.crt` file used for your OpenVPN setup
-- Shared secret key file, i.e. `ta.key`
+- Optional: The shared secret key file, i.e. `ta.key`

-For more informeation on this topic please consult OpenVPN's [documentation.](https://openvpn.net/community-resources/how-to/)
+For more information on `PKCS#11` key management with OpenVPN, please consult OpenVPN's [documentation.](https://openvpn.net/community-resources/how-to/)

 ## Usage

-1. Start Viscosity and create a new connection "openVPN" (you can name as you wish)
+1. Start Viscosity and create a new connection "openVPN" (you can name it as you wish)

 ![](./images/viscosity/viscosity-1.jpg)